 Bicycling is a great way to get exercise and get around.
-In addition to health benefits and the chance to explore, bicycling has many advantages.
+In addition to health benefits and the chance to explore and experience nature, places and people more closely, bicycling has many advantages.
 Free parking is always available close to your destination so you don’t waste time walking from the parking lot to where you are going.
 Maintenance costs are low and most maintenance can be done at home.
 And biking is pretty much free – you can go for miles on a peanut butter and jelly sandwich, the energy equivalent of about 730 miles/gallon!

 To get started it’s important to find a bicycle that is a good fit for you and suits your needs.
 Bicycles come in different varieties from lightweight bicycles with drop handlebars (well-suited for long distances) to upright comfortable models that are good for pedaling around town.
 And if you don’t want to work up a sweat, try an electric pedal-assist bicycle.